by Rowan Costello

 the 4 c’s of great content

-Here’s a few starters for 10.
+Here are a few starters for ten.

 Creativity: Potent storytelling is still the core component of all successful content.
 If we don’t care about the characters, aren’t interested in the story being told, or aren’t compelled to watch until the end, then it is unlikely the content will be successful.
 Write and pitch a story so strong that it’s impossible not to make.

 The days of non-consumer-first formats are waning.
-And a consumer-first approach does not mean mercenary branding, or shoving logos down throats.Our audience didn’t start watching to see if there was a discount code at the end of your five minute commercial.
+And a consumer-first approach does not mean mercenary branding or shoving logos down throats.
+Our audience didn’t start watching to see if there was a discount code at the end of your five-minute commercial.
 Know your single-minded message, stand by its ethos, be relevant and authentic.

 As for finding your single-minded content idea, don’t be too precious.
-As Salvador Dali once said “Have no fear of perfection, you’ll never reach it.”
+As Salvador Dali once said, “Have no fear of perfection, you’ll never reach it.”